aaronhuggins/jsforce-deploy-reporter/README.md

-  detectExecutableLines?: boolean // If 'true', the reporter will try to read-in Apex classes/triggers from disk and guess which lines are executable. reporter?: string // A single report format. reporters?: Array<string> // Multiple report formats; see further down for information on available formats. junitLevel?: 'tests' | 'components' | 'all' watermarks?: {
+  detectExecutableLines?: boolean // If 'true', the reporter will try to read-in Apex classes/triggers from disk and guess which lines are executable. reporter?: string // A single report format. reporters?: Array<string> // Multiple report formats; see further down for information on available formats. junitLevel?: 'tests' | 'components' | 'all' // What level of results are desired for Junit output. completedDate?: Date | string // The JS date or an ISO8601 string indicating the date and time that the tests completed. watermarks?: {
     // The low and high watermark for coverage; only lines and statements are supported. lines?: [number, number]